AElfProject/aelf-community/guide.md

 - Coding Conventions: Coding style advice for contributors.([Check here](https://github.com/AElfProject/AElf/blob/dev/CODE_OF_CONDUCT.md))
 - Document Conventions: Document style advice for contributors.([Check here](https://github.com/AElfProject/AElf/blob/dev/CODE_OF_CONDUCT.md))
 - Running a cluster locally: A fast and lightweight local cluster deployment for development.

+## Developing against the aelf API

+- API Conventions:  Defining the verbs and resources used in the aelf API.
+- API Client Libraries: A list of existing client libraries, both supported and user-contributed.

+## Writing plugins

+- Authentication: The current and planned states of authentication tokens.
+- Authorization Plugins: Authorization applies to all HTTP requests on the main apiserver port.
+This doc explains the available authorization implementations.
+- Admission Control Plugins